Winston-Salem, North Carolina: University area

-The university area is situated in the north-central and northwestern sections of the city.
-University Parkway, the 4-8 lane boulevard named after Wake Forest University serves as the downtown-north connector.
-Neighborhoods in the area include Alspaugh and Mount Tabor, and contains some of Winston-Salem's busiest throughafares.
-It is bound by North Point Boulevard to the north, Coliseum Drive to the south, University Parkway to the east, and Silas Creek Parkway and Reynolda Road to the west.
-Other roads in the area are Polo Road, Reynolds Boulevard, and Deacon Boulevard.
-Attractions in the area the Winston-Salem Entertainment-Sports Complex which includes LJVM Coliseum, the Winston-Salem Fairgrounds, Winston-Salem Fairgrounds Annex, Truist Field, Truist Stadium, and David F. Couch Ballpark.
-The Winston-Salem Fairgrounds also host the Carolina Classic Fair, formerly the Dixie Classic Fair.
-The fair is one of the most visited fairs in North America; the second-most visited in North Carolina, next to the North Carolina State Fair.
+The university area is situated in the north-central and northwestern sections of the city, and contains some of Winston-Salem's busiest thoroughfares.
+University Parkway, the four- to eight-lane boulevard named after Wake Forest University, serves as the downtown–north connector.
+Neighborhoods within the area include Alspaugh and Mount Tabor.
+The area is bound by North Point Boulevard to the north, Coliseum Drive to the south, University Parkway to the east, and Silas Creek Parkway and Reynolda Road to the west.
+Other thoroughfares within the area are Polo Road, Reynolds Boulevard, and Deacon Boulevard.
+Attractions in the area include the Winston-Salem Entertainment-Sports Complex, which includes LJVM Coliseum, the Winston-Salem Fairgrounds, Winston-Salem Fairgrounds Annex, Truist Field, Truist Stadium, and David F. Couch Ballpark.
+The Winston-Salem Fairgrounds also hosts the Carolina Classic Fair, formerly the Dixie Classic Fair.
+The fair is one of the most-visited fairs in North America and the second-most-visited in North Carolina, next to the North Carolina State Fair.

 Renovations

 Community renovations are planned for the corner of Peters Creek Parkway and Academy Street.
-On September 11, 2018 The Winston-Salem Journal reported that The City of Winston-Salem Committee approved the Peters Creek Community Initiative project, which is a collaboration of The Shalom Project, North Carolina Housing Foundation, and The National Development Council.
-The group plans to purchase property where the Budget Inn currently stands and build 60 apartment units with a 4,000 square foot community space.
-PCCI plans to build a four-story building that will house The Shalom Project in the bottom floor, along with other businesses.
+On September 11, 2018, the Winston-Salem Journal reported that the City of Winston-Salem Committee had approved the Peters Creek Community Initiative project, which is a collaboration of The Shalom Project, the North Carolina Housing Foundation, and The National Development Council.
+The group plans to purchase the former Budget Inn property and build 60 apartment units with a 4,000-square-foot community space.
+PCCI plans to build a four-story building that will house the Shalom Project in the bottom floor, along with other businesses.